probablynotryan/pizzaorder/README.md

 Describe PizzaOrder.prototype.addPizza()

-Test: "This should add a Pizza object to the PizzaOrder object with a currentPizza property of '1'."
+Test: "This should add a Pizza object to the PizzaOrder object with a currentID property of '1'."
 Code: myPizzaOrder.addPizza(pizza1)
 Expected Output: "myPizzaOrder = {pizzas:{pizza1}, currentID: 1}"